lowRISC/lowrisc-genesys2/README.md

-lowRISC Digilent NEXYS4-DDR Board Developement Demo
+lowRISC Digilent Genesys2 Board Developement Demo
 ========================================================

 (Not a stand-alone git repo.
-Please clone https://github.com/lowrisc/lowrisc-chip.git to have this as a submodule of <lowrisc-chip>/fpga/board/nexys4)
+Please clone https://github.com/lowrisc/lowrisc-chip.git to have this as a submodule of <lowrisc-chip>/fpga/board/genesys2)

 Requirement:

-  **Vivado 2015.4** and **lowRISC develope environment**
+  **Vivado 2018.2** and **lowRISC development environment**

 How to run the demo:
 --------------------------------------------------------